mrwunderbar666/typst-apa7ish/src/apa7ish.typ

   // In his terms, the default setting is equivalent to 11/13
   // Caveat of changing Typst's "leading" definition is that all default settings
-  // have to be set again (that's why there are so many definitions necessary below) set text(top-edge: "baseline", bottom-edge: "baseline") set par(spacing: 1.25em, leading: 1.25em)
+  // have to be set again (that's why there are so many definitions necessary below) set text(top-edge: 1em, bottom-edge: "baseline") set par(spacing: 2pt, leading: 2pt)

   /////////////////////
   // Style Definitions